openhab/openhab1-addons/bundles/action/org.openhab.action.xmpp/README.md

 ## Configuration

-The XMPP Action service must be configured in `services/xmpp.cfg`.
+The XMPP Action service can be configured in `services/xmpp.cfg`.

 | Property | Default | Required | Description |
 |----------|---------|:--------:|-------------|